poptart-cat-030/bcit-test2/README.md

 6. Under Public Key, paste your public key in the text box
 7. Under Key Name, type the name you want to give your key

-> Note: Give your key an appropriate name that will distinguish itself from other keys
+> Note: Give your key an appropriate name that will distinguish itself from other keys.
+>
+> For example: name your key "acit-2420-laptop" if you use a laptop for this course

+8. Click **Add SSH Key**

 Congratulations, you have successfully added a public key to your DigitalOcean account.
 You can now move onto the next section: creating a Droplet that runs Arch Linux and connecting to it using SSH.